bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

 5. Why do we need super() in an extended class?

-In class syntax, `super` forces child objects to inherit their parents' methods.
+In class syntax, `super` forces child objects to inherit their parents' properties and methods.